How to Run a Metric Alignment Workshop (Without Starting a Political War)

 • a follow-up ownership tracker

-Download the Metric Alignment Workshop Kit (PDF)
+Download the Metric Alignment Workshop Agenda & Decision Log (PDF)

-Or download the PDF directly.
+Download the PDF

 If your team is already spending too much time mediating number fights between functions, start with Three Teams, Three Numbers.
 That diagnostic uses this exact logic to turn recurring metric conflict into visible decisions and a practical fix sequence.
+If the workshop exposes brittle source logic rather than purely political disagreement, Data Foundation is usually the better follow-on move.

 Start with Three Teams, Three Numbers